katrienantonio/hands-on-machine-learning-R-module-3/README.md

-## Workshop Hands-on Machine Learning in R, November 2021 edition
+## Workshop Hands-on Machine Learning in R, December 2021 - January 2022 edition

 by Katrien Antonio, Jonas Crevecoeur and Roel Henckaerts

-Course materials for the *Hands-on Machine Learning in R* course (November 2021).
+Course materials for the *Hands-on Machine Learning in R* course (December 2021 - January 2022)..

-📆 Module 1 on November 8 & 10, 2021, Module 2 on November 15 & 17, 2021
+📆 Module 1 on December 2 & 9, 2021, Module 2 on January 13 & 20, 2022
-and Module 3 on November 22 & 24, 2021 <br> 🕧 From 9.00 am to 12.00 pm
+and Module 3 on January 27 & February 3, 2022 <br> 🕡 From 9.30 am to
-<br> 📌 online, organized by Capgemini Academy and Nationale Nederlanden
+12.30 pm <br> 📌 online, organized by Actuarieel Instituut

 Course materials will be posted in the week before the workshop.
 You are now on the landing page for **Module 3: neural networks**.